Where can I get more information about Geminus Head Start?

 Yes, it is mandatory.
 This is a time for you, your child, and other parents and their children to come together.
 These are opportunities to build on the goals you set during your home visits.

 How often do socializations occur?
 How long do they last?

 Socializations occur daily, however, parents are required to attend two session per month, for a total of 24 socializations per year for Early Head Start families and 16 sessions total for Head Start families.
 Socializations will last anywhere from 90 minutes to 3 hours depending on the families attending the group

 Yes, food will be provided during socializations.
 The United Starts Department of Agriculture sets forth requirements based upon the average daily allowance of nutritious foods.
 All snacks served at socializations will be approved by the USDA.

-Home visitors or your program assistant will contact you directly if socializations are going to be cancelled.
+Home visitors or your program assistant will contact you directly if socializations are going to be canceled.
 If your socialization is to occur in a Head Start site location, the Head Start management staff determines weather conditions to be unsafe.